dlebansais/Wrist/Doc/errors.md

 A StatePanel is used to display one among several controls or panels, based on an indexing component.
 The indexing component can be for instance a radio button.

 This error is issued when there is no indexing component declared.

+## WTE00201

+*StatePanel is referencing 'x' but doesn't have two the items expected for a boolean property.*

+A StatePanel is used to display one among several controls or panels, based on an indexing component.
+The indexing component can be for instance a radio button.

+This error is issued when the indexing component is of the boolean type but there is not exactly two items inside the StatePanel (first one for the value `False`, last one for the value `True`).

+## WTE00202

+*StatePanel must have at least two items.*

+A StatePanel is used to display one among several controls or panels, based on an indexing component.
+The indexing component can be for instance a radio button.

+This error is issued when the StatePanel has less than two items.
+At least two items are expected since the GUI represent different values over an index range of at least [0,1].

+## WTE00203

+*Panel 'x' has no item.*

+This error is issued when a panel (such as a *DockPanel* or a *Grid*) has no item.
+To represent an empty panel, use the *Empty* component.